Biology experiments are hard, and so they go wrong, a lot.

 To see the DNA, we added ethidium bromide to the samples, which is a substance that that both binds to DNA and is fluorescent.

 Because it interacts heavily with DNA, ethidium bromide is a mutagen, and the biology people sure did treat the dedicated electrophoresis bench area with respect!
 Figure 27.
-"Gel electrophoreses dedicated bench area to prevent ethidium bromide contamination.".
+"Gel electrophoresis dedicated bench area to prevent ethidium bromide contamination.".

 The UV transilluminator we used to shoot UV light into the gel was the Fisher Scientific UVP LM-26E Benchtop 2UV Transilluminator.
 The fluorescent substance then emitted a light we can see.